A buyer's agent acts as your advocate and guide during the process of purchasing a home.

 In some rare cases, an agent can work as both a buyer's agent and a listing agent in the same transaction, earning a double commission paycheck.
 When this happens, it's called dual agency.

-The typical agent will walk you through the entire process of buying a home, help you get pre-approved for financing, create an MLS search for your dream home, set up showings, write up an offer and purchase contract, connect you to local real estate professionals like home inspectors to assist with the purchase, and get you to the closing table.
+A typical real estate buyer's agent will walk you through the entire process of buying a home, help you get pre-approved for financing, create an MLS search for your dream home, set up showings, write up an offer and purchase contract, connect you to local real estate professionals like home inspectors to assist with the purchase, and get you to the closing table.

-Most real estate agents charge between 2% to 3% of the home's final sale price.
-Combing with the listing agent commission, it costs sellers between 5% to 6% to sell a home.
-In most cases the seller covers the buyer's agent commission, so you don't have to pay anything at closing.
-Learn more about real estate commission.
+Most real estate agents charge 2–3% of the home's final sale price.
+Combining the buyer's agent fee with the listing agent commission, it costs sellers 5–6% to sell a home.
+In most cases, the seller covers the buyer's agent commission, so you don't have to pay anything at closing.

 There are very few disadvantages to using a buyer's agent.
-One potential risk: You may have to sign an exclusive buyer's agency agreement, which locks you into using that agent for a certain period of time (usually 6-12 months).
+One potential risk: you have to sign an exclusive buyer's agency agreement, which locks you into using that agent for a certain period of time (usually 6–12 months).

 However, most agents will let you get out of a contract without penalty if you're unhappy with their service.
 They'd rather lose your business than risk a negative review and tarnished reputation.